-You are entitled to bring your rank's weight allowance.
-Bringing furniture ensures you have all the comforts of home however, some landlords are flexible and will add or take away furniture as needed, to include TVs, microwaves and dishes; kitchen appliances will work with a transformer.
+Pros: You are entitled to bring your rank's weight allowance.
+Bringing furniture ensures you have all the comforts of home however, some landlords are flexible and will add or take away furniture as needed, to include TVs, microwaves and dishes.
+Kitchen appliances will work with a transformer, bring lamps (decent ones here are hard to find), bring holiday items (the NEX will sell Christmas decorations, fake trees and lights) and know that closet space can be limited.

-Local style tends to be ornate, gilded and modern.
+Cons: Local style tends to be ornate, gilded and modern.
 HHGs take a couple of months to arrive and there is no "loan locker" here.
 Express shipment suggestions: Blowup mattress, sheets, towels, shower curtains (or liners) and rings, a few pots and pans, crockpot, coffee maker, a few dishes and utensils, uniforms (except for what is taken on the plane), formal wear (items will probably arrive before ball time but the Navy Ball is in October quickly followed by the Marine Corps Ball in November), a printer, important papers, bathmats, laundry basket, computer paper, folding table, pet stuff and kids games.